iLink-CyberShARE/AI-Resources-For-Enhancing-STEM-Education-And-Research-Capacity-In-The-Borderland/README.md

 **Data Exploration and Discussion**

 We will clean and use climate data from Google Earth Engine (GEE) to predict evapotranspiration (ET).
 For each technique, the input and output are as follows:

 **Input**: A raster image with a pixel resolution of 1000 meters.

 **Output**: Models that use some features to predict the target ET.

-We also estimate how well each model performs.
+**Models**
+  - Random Forest Regressor
+  - Multilayer Perceptron (MLP)

+**Model Statistics and Analysis:**
++ Feature Correlation Matrix
++ Shapley Additive Explanations (SHAP)

 # Data Source
 Google Earth Engine Daymet V4: Daily Surface Weather and Climatological Summaries [Source](https://developers.google.com/earth-engine/datasets/catalog/NASA_ORNL_DAYMET_V4#bands)

 # Links to Google Colab Notebooks
-+ Worink with Google Earth Engine (GEE): [Link](https://colab.research.google.com/drive/1kYd6yYcE9T_begejLNAZsq8rSI4PM98o?usp=sharing)
++ Working with Google Earth Engine (GEE): [Link](https://colab.research.google.com/drive/1kYd6yYcE9T_begejLNAZsq8rSI4PM98o?usp=sharing)

 # How to Run